wwang-chcn/ONTraC/tutorials/parameters.md

     -s, --sample        Plot each sample separately.
     --scale-factor=SCALE_FACTOR
                         Scale factor control the size of spatial-based plots.

-  Deprecated options:
-    -d DATASET, --dataset=DATASET
-                        This options is deprecated.
-    --meta-input=META_INPUT
-                        This options is deprecated.
-    --exp-input=EXP_INPUT
-                        This options is deprecated.
-    --decomposition-cell-type-composition-input=DECOMPOSITION_CELL_TYPE_COMPOSITION_INPUT
-                        This options is deprecated.
-    --decomposition-expression-input=DECOMPOSITION_EXPRESSION_INPUT
-                        This options is deprecated.
 ```

 ### Full parameters for ONTraC_GP